midnightntwrk/midnight-architecture/apis-and-common-types/onchain-runtime/README.md

 as unsigned integers above.

 A `path(n)` is encoded by encoding each entry in turn.
-The symbol `stack` is encoded as `0xff`, while FAB `Value`s are encoded directly.
+The symbol `stack` is encoded as `0xff`, while FAB `AlignedValue`s are encoded directly.

 ###### As Field Elements

 A program is encoded similarly to its binary form as fields.
 Opcodes are encoded as a single field element, integers as single field elements, and `Adt`s as above.

+An exception is `noop n`, which is encoded as `n` field elements.

 A `path(n)` is encoded by encoding first a boolean of whether the entry is the stack symbol or not.
-If it is not, this is followed by the FAB `Value`s direct encoding.
+If it is not, this is followed by the FAB `AlignedValue`s direct encoding.

 ### Programs

-On `TeciProgram` is a sequence of `TeciOp`s.
-Each `TeciOp` consists of an opcode, potentially followed by a number of arguments depending on the specific opcode.
-For read operations, the operation may return a result of some length. `TeciProgram`s can be run in two modes: evaluating and verifying.
+A `Program` is a sequence of `Op`s.
+Each `Op` consists of an opcode, potentially followed by a number of arguments depending on the specific opcode.
+For read operations, the operation may return a result of some length. `Program`s can be run in two modes: evaluating and verifying.
 In verifying mode, operation results are expected as arguments, and are checked for correctness instead of being output.

-`TeciPrograms` run on a stack machine with a stack of `TeciAdt`s, guaranteed to have exactly one item on the stack to start.
-Each `TeciOp` has a fixed effect on the stack, which will be written as `-{a, b} +{c, d}`: consuming items `a` and `b` being at the top of the stack (with `a` above `b`), and replacing them with `c` and `d` (with `d` above `c`).
+`Programs` run on a stack machine with a stack of `StateValue`s, guaranteed to have exactly one item on the stack to start.
+Each `Op` has a fixed effect on the stack, which will be written as `-{a, b} +{c, d}`: consuming items `a` and `b` being at the top of the stack (with `a` above `b`), and replacing them with `c` and `d` (with `d` above `c`).
 The number of values here is just an example.
-Teci ADTs are _immutable_ from the perspective of Teci programs: A value on the stack cannot be changed, but it can be replaced with a modified version of the same value.
+State values are _immutable_ from the perspective of programs: A value on the stack cannot be changed, but it can be replaced with a modified version of the same value.
 We write `[a]` to refer to the FAB value stored in the `Cell` `a`.
 Due to the ubiquity of it, we write "sets `[a] := ...`" for "create `a` as a new `Cell` containing `...`".
 We